mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 Drivers MUST ensure that they are testing the ability to cache credentials.
 Drivers will need to be able to query and override the cached credentials to verify usage.
-This test must be performed with the authorization code workflow with and without a provided refresh callback.
+Unless otherwise specified, the tests MUST be performed with the authorization code workflow with and without a provided refresh callback.
+If desired, the caching tests can be done using mock server responses.

 #.
 Clear the cache.
 #.
 Create a new client with a request callback and a refresh callback.
 Both callbacks will read the contents of the ``AWS_WEB_IDENTITY_TOKEN_FILE`` location to obtain a valid access token.